Blue Cash Preferred® Card from American Express

 - 1 percent on all other purchases

 While there is an annual fee of $95, the impressive rewards potential easily makes it worthwhile for anyone who spends a significant portion of their budget in those categories.
-Adding to this card’s appeal are zero percent intro APR on purchases and balance transfers for the first 12 months (14.49 percent – 25.49 percent variable APR thereafter) and an opportunity to earn a $250 intro bonus as a statement credit when you spend $1,000 in the first 3 months on purchases.
+Adding to this card’s appeal are zero percent intro APR on purchases and balance transfers for the first 12 months from account opening (12.99 percent – 23.99 percent variable APR thereafter) and an opportunity to earn a $250 intro bonus as a statement credit when you spend $1,000 in the first 3 months on purchases.

 In addition to these benefits, cardholders can enjoy shopping perks like extended warranty, return protection and purchase protection, plus travel and entertainment perks like a roadside assistance hotline, global assist hotline, travel accident insurance and car rental loss and damage insurance.
 Plus, thanks to American Express providing special access to ticket presales and Card Member-only events, you can be the first in line for the hottest happenings.
 Finally, a complimentary ShopRunner membership will let cardholders enjoy free 2-day shipping on eligible items purchased from a network of 100+ online stores.